woossi0/suite/docs/usermanual/source/sysadmin/security/multiuser/index.rst

 .. note:: For more information, see the GeoServer documentation on `role services <../../../geoserver/security/usergrouprole/roleservices.html>`_.

-.. todo:: Is it worhh it to show how to do all this via REST?
+.. todo:: Show this via REST?

 #.
 Open up the GeoServer web interface and log in as the administrator account.

    .. figure:: img/adminloggedin.png

-      *Logged in as the adminstrator*
+      Logged in as the administrator

 #.
 Click :guilabel:`Users, Groups, Roles` under the :guilabel:`Security` column on the left side of the page.

    .. figure:: img/ugrlink.png

-      *Click to open the Users, Groups, Roles area*
+      Click to open the Users, Groups, Roles area

 #.
 Under the :guilabel:`Role Services` section, click the :guilabel:`default` role service.

    .. figure:: img/roleservicedefaultlink.png

-      *Click to edit the role service*
+      Click to edit the role service

 #.
 Click the :guilabel:`Roles` tab at the top.

    .. figure:: img/rolestablink.png

-      *Click to view the existing roles*
+      Click to view the existing roles

 #.
 The current list of roles will be shown.
 Click :guilabel:`Add new role`.

    .. figure:: img/addnewrolelink.png

-      *Click to add a new role*
+      Click to add a new role

 #.
 Enter ``ROLE_PRIVATE`` in the :guilabel:`Name` field and click :guilabel:`Save`.

    .. figure:: img/newrole.png

-      *Adding a new role*
+      Adding a new role

 #.
 Repeat the process, adding two more roles, ``ROLE_EDIT`` and ``ROLE_PRIVATEEDIT``.

    .. figure:: img/roles.png

-      *Full list of roles*
+      Full list of roles

 Creating users
 --------------